History of Art

 What is it about at sixth-form level?

-Works of art are layered and structured things like poems and stories, built of out of symbols whose significance is not always obvious.
+Works of art are layered and structured things like poems and stories.
 By studying History of Art A level, you will ask questions of visual works, explore the evidence and learn how to decode them.
-You will look at their differing styles and the particular techniques, materials and processes that have gone into their construction.
-Alongside this traditional approach, you will also learn about new perspectives from which to evaluate works of art, such as considering gender, global and ethnicity issues or the social context in which they existed and the gender and ethnicity of the people that created them.
-History of Art is a wide-ranging subject that raises many questions as it is a point of intersection between many subjects including History, Languages, Sociology, Psychology and Philosophy.
+You will decipher the images, including the differing styles, techniques, materials and processes that have gone into their construction.
+Alongside this analytical approach, you will evaluate works of art from new perspectives, such as considering gender, global and ethnicity issues or the social context in which the works existed.
+History of Art is a wide-ranging subject that raises many questions as it is a point of intersection between many subjects including History, Languages, English and Philosophy.

 Why study it and what skills does it develop?